OpenElectionData/oedi/_academy/detecting-bias-in-ballot-qualification.en.md

 #### Number of rejected female candidates per party (nFem_Rej)

 Now that you’re a pro at COUNTIFS, calculate the number of rejected female candidates for each of the three parties.
-Click here if you need a little help sorting out your ranges, criteria, or overall formula.
+Scroll down if you need a little help sorting out your ranges, criteria, or overall formula.

 Here are your ranges and criteria for this calculation: